-This calculator will provide you with an estimate of the Net Price of attending RISD.
-These calculations are for informative purposes only and should not be considered an actual award or an expected award.
-Funds are based on availability. https://risd.studentaidcalculator.com
+The net price calculator gives an estimate of the net price of attending RISD.
+These calculations are for information purposes only and should not be considered an actual award or an expected award.
+Funds are based on availability.

 The Higher Education Act of 1965, as amended, requires the College to establish minimum standards of “satisfactory academic progress” for students receiving financial aid.
 The College applies these standards to all federal, state and institutional funds.

 RISD will only disburse financial aid to those students who are in good academic standing and are making satisfactory progress toward completion of their degree.